-Of course as we now know, McGregor has signed a contract to fight Dustin Poirier on the 24th of January 2021, meaning that his latest period of retirement has been as short-lived as the previous ones.
+Of course as we now know, McGregor came back to fight Dustin Poirier on the 24th of January 2021, meaning that his latest period of retirement was as short-lived as the previous ones.

 By far the most lucrative evening of Conor McGregor’s life was spent in the company of one Floyd ‘Money’ Mayweather.
 The massively hyped bout between the two is believed to have earned a cool $130 million for the Irishman.
 Not bad for half-an-hours work.
 While it is safe to say that Floyd coasted for much of the contest, never truly looking in danger of losing, McGregor put up a better show than many had expected, leaving the door open for a return to the boxing ring.

 Certainly Conor would have no shortage of potential opponents should he decide to go down that road.
 There were rumours of a second bout versus Mayweather, while former world champion Paulie Malignaggi has done his best to talk his way into the picture, following some controversial sparring sessions with the Dubliner leading up to the first Mayweather fight.
 Bafflingly popular Youtube star Jake Paul never saw a limelight he didn’t want to step into, and got in on the act when he recently offered McGregor $50 million to take him on in the squared circle.
 But the closest thing to a return to boxing came with the proposed bout against legendary champion Manny Pacquiao, which was variously supposed to take place in Las Vegas or an undisclosed venue in the Middle East.
-However, this one came to nought as well, resulting in McGregor going back to the UFC in January to face Poirier.
+However, this one came to nought as well, at least for now, but don’t rule it out as a future option.